mtumilowicz/scala-akka-http-workshop/README.md

         * It will no longer take part in processing messages.
     * Escalate
-        * The supervisor doesn’t know what to do with it and escalates the problem to its parent, which is also a supervisor.
+        * The supervisor doesn’t know what to do with it and escalates the problem to its parent, which is also a supervisor

+## failure
+* actor provides two separate flows
+    * one for normal logic - consists of actors that handle normal messages
+    * one for fault recovery logic - consists of actors that monitor the actors in the normal flow
+* instead of catching exceptions in an actor, we’ll just let the actor crash
+    * no error handling or fault recovery logic in actor
 * in most cases, you don’t want to reprocess a message, because it probably caused the error in the first place
-    * For this reason, Akka chooses not to provide the failing message to the mailbox again after a restart, but there’s a way to do this yourself if you’re absolutely sure that the message didn’t cause the error
+    * Akka chooses not to provide the failing message to the mailbox again after a restart

 ## actor lifecycle
 * actors do not stop automatically when no longer referenced, every Actor that is created must also explicitly